n8n-io/n8n-docs/docs/credentials/credential-sharing.md

 Users can share credentials they created.
 Instance owners, and users with the admin role, can view and share all credentials in the instance.
 Refer to [Account types](/user-management/account-types/) for more information about owners and admins.

-In [projects](/user-management/rbac/), n8n automatically shares all credentials in a project with all project members.
+In [projects](/user-management/rbac/), all users have access to workflows and credentials belonging to projects they are part of.

 ## Share a credential